Azure/acs-engine/extensions/prometheus-grafana-k8s/README.md

 # prometheus-grafana Extension

 This is the prometheus-grafana extension.
-Add this extension to your json file as shown below to automatically enable prometheus and grafana in your new Kubernetes cluster.
+Add this extension to the api model you pass as input into acs-engine as shown below to automatically enable prometheus and grafana in your new Kubernetes cluster.

 ```
 {